 The Interactive Bird Exhibit (formerly known as the Interactive Key) is a birdcall-matching game designed to promote interactive learning among children.
 When the power button is pressed, 1 of 4 birdcalls is played and then the user is asked to select which bird they think corresponds to the call.
 The 4 birds included in the game are 4 that actually live at the Columbian Park Zoo: the barn owl, the great horned owl, the American kestrel and the bald eagle.
 If they choose correctly, a "congratulations" sound will be played and then they will be prompted to correctly match the remaining 3 birds.
 If they choose the wrong bird, a "try again" sound will be played and they will be given another bird call of the ones left unmatched.
 Once all 4 birds are matched correctly, a closing message will be played and the game will turn off.
-This project began in January 2013 and is scheduled to be delivered this semester for the Zoo's opening in the spring.
+This project began in January 2013.

 The Primate Biscuit Feeder is an interactive game similar to the game "Simon Says,".
 A light pattern flashes on the four buttons, and the primates must repeat the pattern to earn a biscuit.
 When the pattern is completed correctly, a hopper containing around 80 biscuits (the amount of biscuits the primates are allowed to have each day) will release several biscuits.
 The biscuits are released by a linear actuator, which retracts and then returns to its original position, pushing the biscuits into a drop box that dispenses the biscuits to the primates.
 A de-jammer was installed to prevent the biscuits from getting stuck in the hopper.
 The de-jammer consists of a triangular wooden block with a bungee cord and trimmer line wrapped around a pulley that moves with the linear actuator, pressing the biscuits downward when the linear actuator retracts.
 The Primate Biscuit Feeder was delivered to the Columbian Park Zoo on November 29, 2012.